Deputy Sheriff Career Opportunities

 What is a Deputy Sheriff?

-BC Sheriff Services (BCSS) is a division of the Court Services Branch in the Ministry of Justice.
-BCSS offers exciting careers in a law enforcement environment in 44 court locations throughout the province.
+BC Sheriff Services (BCSS) is a division of the Court Services Branch in the Ministry of Attorney General.
+BCSS offers exciting careers in a law enforcement environment in 43 court locations throughout the province.

 Deputy Sheriffs are provincial peace officers who work closely with different partners in the Justice System to ensure all levels of courts in the province are operating smoothly and safely.
 They coordinate appearances, enforce court orders, execute arrest warrants, are involved in jury selection and sequestering, as well as provide for various document services.
 Deputy Sheriffs also: provide intelligence and risk assessment services; train, plan, prepare and execute high security appearances and transports; as well as provide protective services for the judiciary, crown, defence, public, court staff, and all participants in the system so they may work in a safe environment while participating in or delivering justice related services for the province.